Section Five

 as part of providing information or instructions to facilitate a client’s recall or carryover of learned clinical strategies and techniques, when they have previously demonstrated their understanding of those strategies or techniques

-to provide initial or supplementary feedback to clients, in low-stakes learning situations and when the clinician does also provide professional interpretations and feedback (including if the professional’s interpretation and feedback are provided with the assistance of a human interpreter, a different situation we will address soon)
+to provide initial or supplementary feedback to clients, in low-stakes learning situations and when the clinician does also provide professional interpretations and feedback

 and, most importantly, in day-to-day clinical learning sessions, as part of your creative, client-centered, therapeutic bridges and clinical work!